Kakato Scholarship 2018 September and October‘s Diary

 The above are pictures of our home visit

-We set off to Sanji area in Sinbei, and in groups of three, each group led by an experienced volunteer for home to home visit.
+We set off to the Sanji area in Sinbei, and in groups of three, each group led by an experienced volunteer for a home to a home visit.
 Sanji is quite hilly with narrow roads that don’t accommodate cars, so we had to walk there.
 Though the sun was hot and we were tired, we were lucky enough to have met a lot of friendly dogs, and the biggest reward of the day was two of the owners were willing to let us spay their dogs to do good to the controlling of strayed animals in the area.

 — Chau Sin Lee

 I was appointed the captain of the football team of my department.
 Since the World Cup hype hasn’t ended, a lot of freshmen joined our team and we attended the freshmen cup.
 Despite our defeats, I was positive towards the future of the team since they were willing to train and improve.
 On the other hand, originally I was looking forward to pharmacology and pathology lessons.
 However, their first lessons were both disappointing, both lessons were disoriented and unorganized.
-For pharmacology lesson, we spent a whole lesson learning about history of pharmacology.
+For the pharmacology lesson, we spent a whole lesson learning about the history of pharmacology.
 I hope the courses would be better later on

-This month I attended a 2-day seminar about nutrition and diet of dogs and cats.
+This month I attended a 2-day seminar about the nutrition and diet of dogs and cats.
 It was held by our department in collaboration with Pet Food Institute.
 The speaker was a professor from UC Davis.
 I learnt a lot of things from the seminar especially the causes of kidney failure in cats and the suitable diet for them.
-I learnt that the main cause of kidney failure is not protein but its break down product which is phosphate.
+I learnt that the main cause of kidney failure is not protein but its breakdown product which is phosphate.
 The diet should be of high energy value, low protein and low sodium value.
 There was a case study for us to discuss and we had to tell the professor which diet was the best choice for the case.
 I represented our group to report to the professor and she said my answer was amazing and perfect.
 I hoped that there would be more seminars like this so that I can learn more about things that won’t be taught in class.

-— Yu Ernest
+— Yeu Ernest

 After taking a rest for two months, the new academic year finally comes.
 One year passed, and this time, I am no more anxious and perplexed regarding leaving my hometown and going to a city with so many unknowns.
 Instead, I am energetic, hoping I can have a fruitful life in the coming year.

-Actually, losing the identity as a freshman shall be the hardest thing that I have to get used of.
+Actually, losing my identity as a freshman shall be the hardest thing that I have to get used to.
 Still, I can clearly recall the same day of a year ago that I came to Taiwan alone in pursuit of my dream and everything and everybody just seemed so fascinating to me.
-Especially when I first stepped into the Veterinary Department, there are two sets of skeleton coming into my vision that turned me so excited about the fact of being a vet student finally!
+Especially when I first stepped into the Veterinary Department, there are two sets of skeletons coming into my vision that turned me so excited about the fact of being a vet student finally!
 Now, nevertheless, I have already get used to all of that and all the things just look so natural in my eyes.
 I guess it is probably because I have already fitted into Taiwan!
-Of course, the only thing that remains unchanged is the passion of being a vet, and I hope that it could last throughout my life.
+Of course, the only thing that remains unchanged is the passion for being a vet, and I hope that it could last throughout my life.

-On the first day, we immediately went to rent a car after school, and drove directly to Chiayi from Taipei.
+On the first day, we immediately went to rent a car after school and drove directly to Chiayi from Taipei.
 However, it was 8 o’clock by the time we arrived at Alishan, so we were too late to try the famous Fengchihu lunch box, which is a little bit disappointing.
 On the next day, we woke up before the sunrise, and then took the train to the peak.
-Getting rid of the light pollution of city, we were fascinated by numerous stars on top of our head, shining and just like saying hello to us!
+Getting rid of the light pollution of the city, we were fascinated by numerous stars on top of our heads, shining and just like saying hello to us!
 After the dark, it is dawn.
 Thanks to the great weather today, we were so lucky to see the sun rising behind the mountain, which was just awesome!
 After that, we had a walk and some photo taking along the trail in Alishan.
 In the remaining days, we have also visited some other well-known tourist spots, such as Sun Moon Lake and Chingjing Farm.

 — Lau Wun Lam